Everything is quiet in the little kingdom while Smoke is sleeping in the foothills nearby.

 UPDATE:

-Pssst, you could also follow the same concept and build a village around the unicorn from my Unicorn Garden pattern and/or add some of the smaller sized short tulip blocks from Paper Tulips (without the J piece that block also finishes at 5″ x 8″).
+Pssst, you could also follow the same concept and build a village around the unicorn from my Unicorn Garden pattern (pdf or printed booklet) and/or add some of the smaller sized short tulip blocks from Paper Tulips (pdf or printed booklet) – without the J piece that block also finishes at 5″ x 8″.
 I haven’t figured out the exact dimensions of the background pieces yet, but I’m sure you can also do that.
 Look how sweet!

 Bug says